diogro/expressionVariance-manuscript/main.md

 Pleiotropic effects are also important, as they allow selection on one trait to influence the variance of other traits [@Wagner1997-hw; @Pavlicev2011-xm].
 Both indirect effects of directional selection on variance opens the possibility that the main driver of gene expression variance is not direct selection on variance but indirect effects due to selection on trait means [@Hansen2011-es].
 How the interaction of these processes shape gene expression variance is an open question.
-If homogeneous selection across groups is the main driver of gene expression variance, we would expect to have consistently more or less variable genes.
+If homogeneous stabilizing selection across groups is the main driver of gene expression variance, we would expect to have consistently more or less variable genes.
 If idiosyncratic selection patterns and context-specific environmental interactions are more important, we could observe large differences in gene expression variance across groups.

 Even within individuals, gene expression is also variable across tissues [@GTEx2017-xb].